“If we endure, we shall also reign with Him: if we shall deny Him, He also will deny us.” 2 Timothy 2:12

 It is the systematic rejection of what the entirety of the scriptures show us concerning salvation.
 And, that rejection by christianity is sadly based in a deep-seated hatred for anything that even sounds Jewey—so many christians stand ready to condemn anything that sounds Jewey to them as “the law.”

 Why would the apostle Paul do that if Messiah abolished those traditions?
 Answer: he wouldn’t, and he didn’t.
-It was the inventors of christianity who rejected the Father’s traditions and codified their false religion in the fourth century, calling it “christianity.”
+It was the inventors of christianity who rejected the Father’s traditions and codified their false religion in the fourth century, calling it the “christian religion,” or “christianity.”

 Any other salvation is a false salvation.
 Any other path to salvation is a counterfeit of the true path.
 Sadly, billions of people have been lied to about what salvation is, how it is received, and how one knows he has received it.
 They have believed Satan’s lie from the garden that they shall not surely die!